-As of April 30, 2023, unrecognized tax benefits approximated \$7.8 million, of which \$0.5 million would affect the Company's effective tax rate if recognized.
+As of July 31, 2023, unrecognized tax benefits approximated \$8.1 million, of which \$2.6 million would affect the Company's effective tax rate if recognized.
 As of January 31, 2023, unrecognized tax benefits approximated \$7.5 million, of which \$0.5 million would affect the Company's effective tax rate if recognized.
 The Company anticipates an immaterial amount of unrecognized tax benefits to reverse in the next 12 months.

 It is the Company's policy to classify accrued interest and penalties related to unrecognized tax benefits in the provision for income taxes.
-For the three months ended April 30, 2023 and 2022, the Company recognized an insignificant amount of interest and penalties related to unrecognized tax benefits.
-Accrued interest and penalties were \$0.2 million as of April 30, 2023 and \$0.2 million as of January 31, 2023, respectively.
+Accrued interest and penalties were \$0.2 million as of July 31, 2023 and \$0.2 million as of January 31, 2023, respectively.

-At April 30, 2023, the Company's U.S. federal 2019 through 2022 tax years were open and subject to potential examination in one or more jurisdictions.
+At July 31, 2023, the Company's U.S. federal 2019 through 2022 tax years were open and subject to potential examination in one or more jurisdictions.
 In addition, in the United States, any net operating losses or credits that were generated in prior years but not yet fully utilized in a year that is closed under the statute of limitations may also be subject to examination.
 The Company is currently under examination in the Netherlands for tax years 2015 and 2016.
 The Company is currently unable to estimate the financial outcome of this examination due to its preliminary status.
 The Company regularly assesses the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of its provision for income taxes.
 The Company continues to monitor the progress of ongoing discussions with tax authorities and the effect, if any, of the expected expiration of the statute of limitations in various taxing jurisdictions.